-- Delete data held on third party servers (SNAP Surveys) one no longer required. - All datasets shared by email are password protected.
+- Delete data held on third party servers (Net Solving) when no longer required. - All datasets shared by email are password protected.
 Checking procedure in place within team for all datasets sent out. - RCPsych approved laptops are used with appropriate security protections. - Restricted access to pseudonymous datasets on Sharepoint.
 Only named staff have access to these. - Review retention of datasets annually.